vippsas/vipps-signup-api/vipps-signup-api-faq.md

 ## Who do I contact if I have problems?

-That depends what you need help with:
+That depends on what you need help with:
 * Your partnership with Vipps: partnerbestilling@vipps.no
 * The Signup API: See [contact information here](https://github.com/vippsas/vipps-developers/blob/master/contact.md)